Skip to content

 Showing how to make lemon brownies in a collage.

 1. Mix.
-Beat together the butter, sugar, and zest with an electric mixer until light and fluffy.
+Using an electric mixer, beat together the butter, sugar, and zest with an electric mixer until light and fluffy.
 One at a time, mix in the eggs.
 Then add in the lemon juice.
 Mix in the flour and baking powder until just combined.

 Lemon brownies stacked together on a white plate.